labs-tibox/moonboard-esp32-ledble/README.md

 1. Download and install Visual Studio Code.
 2. Install PlatformIO in Visual Studio Code.
 3. Download and open this project.
-4. Adjust to your needs (Moonboard type, LED offset, LED pin).
+4. Adjust to your needs (Moonboard type, LED offset, LED pin) in the `config.h` file.
 2. Compile and flash to an EPS32.
 3. Use the MoonBoard app to connect to the ESP32 and show the problems on your board!